 Our Resident Teacher

-Drupon-la now travels extensively with the blessing of HH Drikung Kyabgon Chetsang, teaching the precious Dharma and leading Dharma students in retreat.
-He has traveled to South America and keeps a busy domestic and international travel schedule for teaching and retreat.
-In 2013, Drupon-la relocated to Wesley Chapel, FL, just north of Tampa, and is establishing a Dharma center for study, practice and retreat there.
-We have been very blessed here in Florida by Drupon-la’s kindness and practical wisdom.
-Drupon-la possesses the special quality of being able to understand deeply the needs of Western students and to provide the Dharma Teachings needed in the moment, so that they can progress on the Path.
+In 2012 Drupon Rinpoche relocated to Wesley Chapel, where he is currently establishing a Dharma center for study, practice and retreat.
+We have been very blessed here in Florida by Drupon Rinpoche’s kindness and practical wisdom, which shines forth like the rays of the sun.
+Drupon Rinpoche possesses the special quality of being able to understand deeply the needs of Western students and to provide the Dharma Teachings needed in the moment, so that they can progress on the Path.